-Hyssops, an exciting group of aromatic plants, are making a big splash in the plant world.
-Members of the agastache genus, hyssops are known for their brightly colored flowers and for attracting hummingbirds and butterflies to the garden.
+Hyssops are an exciting group of aromatic plants making a big splash in the plant world.
+Members of the Agastache genus, hyssops are known for their brightly colored flowers and for attracting hummingbirds and butterflies to the garden.
 They are generally hardy to USDA zone 5 Front Range gardens and many can be grown as annuals in containers elsewhere.

-Other hyssops are being introduced to Colorado and tested for their cold tolerance.
-These include Honey Bee White hyssop a four-foot-tall white, blooming giant suitable for the back of borders and the violet-blue flowering Korean hyssop that reaches two feet in height.
-CORONADO® hyssop is a Southwest native perennial which bears orange-yellow flowers.
+Honey Bee White hyssop is a four-foot-tall white, blooming giant suitable for the back of borders.
+Korean hyssop grows to two feet tall and features violet-blue flowers.
+CORONADO® hyssop is a 15-18 inch tall Southwest native perennial which bears orange-yellow flowers.